-This page is a Bordeaux Value Wine Guide to the Satellite Appellations of Bordeaux offering some of the best value wines from Bordeaux that are located in the Right Bank satellite appellations: Cotes de Castillon, Lalande de Pomerol, Fronsac, Canon Fronsac, Bordeaux Superieur, Entre Deux Mers and Cotes de Bordeaux.
+This page is a Bordeaux Value Wine Guide to all the best Petit Chateau and the top estates in the Satellite Appellations of Bordeaux.
+These producers offer some of the best value priced wines from Bordeaux that are located in the Right Bank and various satellite appellations: Cotes de Castillon, Lalande de Pomerol, Fronsac, Canon Fronsac, Bordeaux Superieur, Entre Deux Mers and Cotes de Bordeaux.
 It looks at the best wines, top chateaux, their soils, grape varieties and wine making with links to all the best value Bordeaux wine producing estates.
 These chateaux often offer the best price to quality ratio in the entire Bordeaux region.
 Each Bordeaux winery profile offers multiple wine tasting notes with ratings.
 Numerous Bordeaux value wines from the satellite merit serious, consumer attention.

 If you want to read about other Bordeaux wine producers in different Bordeaux appellations: Links to all Bordeaux Wine Producer Profiles If you are interested in learning more about Bordeaux wine, we offer numerous articles on everything about Bordeaux wine, from a history of the Bordeaux region and the famous 1855 Classification, to the grapes used to produce Bordeaux wine and even vintage summaries covering Bordeaux wine from 1900 to today: All About Bordeaux Wine Guide